 Precision Cancer Medicine Program

-At UCSF, we believe that cancer therapy works best when it's tailored to the patient.
-Our Pediatric Precision Cancer Medicine Program makes this personalized care possible for children, teens and young adults with any kind of cancer, including those whose cancers are rare, high-risk or resistant to standard therapies.
+At UCSF, we believe cancer therapy works best when it's tailored to the patient.
+Our Pediatric Precision Cancer Medicine Program makes this personalized care possible for children, teens and young adults with any kind of cancer, including cancers that are rare, high-risk or resistant to standard therapies.

-Our team uses cutting-edge tools, such as the UCSF500 Cancer Gene Panel, to identify the genetic signatures of a patient's disease.
-These findings can help us diagnose cancers more precisely.
-They also allow us to design novel, personalized treatment plans, with the goal of making therapies work better while also causing fewer side effects.
-Precision oncologists work alongside other UCSF specialists to ensure that all patients receive high-quality care that's effective and compassionate.
+Our team uses leading-edge tools, such as the UCSF500 Cancer Gene Panel, to identify the genetic signatures of a patient's disease.
+These findings can help us diagnose cancers more precisely and allow us to design personalized treatment plans that maximize effectiveness while minimizing side effects.
+We also work alongside other UCSF specialists to make sure all our patients receive care that's comprehensive, top-notch and compassionate.

 Many of the precision cancer services we provide are not readily available at other hospitals, and some are offered only at UCSF.
-But patients who don't live near the Bay Area can still benefit from our expertise: We work with oncologists throughout the United States and world to test tumor samples and guide treatments that can be administered by the patient's local care team.
+Yet patients who don't live near the Bay Area can still benefit from our expertise: We work with oncologists throughout the country and world to analyze tumor samples and guide treatments that can be administered by the patient's local care team.

 To schedule an appointment with the Pediatric Precision Cancer Medicine Program, please give us a call at (415) 476-3831.